 Hello, baking fanatics—I can’t wait for you to try this new recipe!
 This 1-Bowl > Mix > Bake Banana Sourdough Seed Loaf is out of this world!

-Bubbly active gluten-free sourdough starter (natural yeast) is a key ingredient in this yummy loaf.
+Bubbly active gluten-free sourdough starter (natural wild yeast) is the secret ingredient in this yummy loaf.

 A tasty no gluten snack that is also free of eggs and dairy and completely allergen-friendly.

 Banana Sourdough Seed Loaf

-The recipe was tested with a gluten-free sourdough starter made from organic brown rice flour and clean (unchlorinated) water.
+The loaf recipe was prepared with a gluten-free sourdough starter made from organic brown rice flour and clean (unchlorinated) water.

 If you already have a good starter, use it to try this recipe!
-Just make sure it’s been recently fed, that’s it’s active and bubbly.
-A thick pancake batter-like texture is what we are looking for.
+Feed your starter, and wait until it’s active and bubbly.
+A thick pancake-like batter texture is excellent.
 Or, if you’ve used buttermilk in the past, it’s comparable.

 It’s also very possible that you’ve never made anything with a sourdough starter before.

 How to Make a Gluten-Free Sourdough Starter from Scratch

 Please note that not all gluten-free sourdough recipes on the web are vegan.
 You can still bake up good loaves without eggs and dairy.
 It’s possible, so don’t worry.

-The process might seem a little intimidating at first but once you get familiar with fermentation, it’s actually a lot of fun and very rewarding.
-It’s a great food science experiment, get your kids to help!
+The process might seem a little intimidating at first, but once you get familiar with fermentation, it’s a lot of fun and very rewarding.
+It’s a very educational food science experiment, get your kids to help!